 I part my hair to the side.
 I’ve worn it that way for years.
 When my bangs misadjust themselves, a toss of my head rearranges them.
 What people who don’t live with me miss, is that I toss my head interminably throughout the day.

-The frequency and intensity of head tossing is directly related to two things—anxiety of course, and the length of my bangs.
-To keep my head tossing muscles from becoming too prominent and glossy, I schedule bimestral hair appointments.
+The frequency and intensity of head tossing are directly related to two things—anxiety of course, and the length of my bangs.
+To keep my head tossing muscles from becoming too prominent and glossy, I schedule bimestrial hair appointments.

 Our family stylist, Kira, is a blessing.
-She has a brother with Asperger’s, so she is very sensitive to Tyoma and me.
-She entertains and soothes Tyoma with the flair of a favorite aunt.
+She has a brother with Asperger’s, so she is very sensitive to Liev and me.
+She entertains and soothes Liev with the flair of a favorite aunt.
 On a particularly twitchy morning, she hauled out the big book of hair colors for me to peruse.
 She knew I would savor the nylon expanse of color.